uktrade/iigb-beta-content/content/beta/industries/creative/sub-sectors/content-and-production/sections/market-conditions/en_US.md

 International TV sales reached over 1.2 billion GBP in 2014/15, and we’re the world leaders in exporting TV formats, bought by different markets and localised.
 For example, The Great British Bake off format is now reproduced in 20 countries.

-We’re also a world class film talent base, with a very strong visual effects industry.
+We’re also a world class film talent base, with a very strong visual effects (VFX) industry.
 The Academy Award for Best Visual Effects has had a UK nominee for 6 of the last 7 years.

 ### Animation thrives across all areas